gotbr00t/slavebot/README.md

 # slavebot

-An AI slave bot that will do all the dirty work for you!
+An AI slave bot (for Windows) that will do all the dirty work for you!
 So lay back, run your slave, and tell him / her what to do.

 # INSTALLATION